johannsdg/johannsdg.github.io/docs/johann.md

 * The name `ls_root` is the arbitrary name of the measure and can be used to identify it.
 * The players specify which players from prior specified players should perform this measure.
 * The task `johann.tasks_main.run_shell_command` specifies a specific compatible action from the Johann tasks.
-See **INSERT LINK** for a full list of compatible tasks.
+See [Johann's Task Code](https://github.com/johannsdg/johann/blob/master/johann/tasks_main.py) for a full list of compatible tasks where tasks functions have the header `@celery_app.task`.
    The argument `ls -la` is supplied to the Johann task in this case to specify the command to be run as a shell command.

 ## Roadmap